tst-race/race-docs/race-developer-guide.md

 The steps to test a change a RACE plugin are as follows:

-1. Build the plugin based on its build process
+1. Build the plugin TODO details
 1. Create a deployment using the locally-built plugin
     ```sh
     rib deployment local create \